List of Wikipedia controversies: Overview

 The nature of Wikipedia controversies has been analyzed by scholars.
 Sociologist Howard Rheingold says that "Wikipedia controversies have revealed the evolution of social mechanisms in the Wikipedia community"; a study of the politicization of socio-technical spaces remarked that Wikipedia "controversies ... become fully-fledged when they are advertised outside the page being debated"; and one college discusses Wikipedia as a curricular tool, in that "recent controversies involving Wikipedia [are used] as a basis for discussion of ethics and bias."

 Editing restrictions

 Despite being promoted as an encyclopedia "anyone can edit", the ability to edit controversial pages is sometimes restricted because of "edit wars" or vandalism.

-To address criticism about restricting access while minimizing malicious editing of those pages, Wikipedia has also tried measures such as "pending changes" that would open contentious articles for more people to edit, then subject their contributions to approval from more established members of the site.
+To address criticism about restricting access while minimizing malicious editing of those pages, Wikipedia has also tried measures such as "pending changes protection" which allows open editing of contentious articles, with the caveat that an experienced editor must approve new users' edits before they become visible to the public.